jerryzhao173985/docker-ubuntu-arm64-vnc-rdp/README.md

-# docker-ubuntu-arm64-vnc-rdp
-Connect to docker container running Ubuntu image on Mac M4 arm64 with port forwarding for VNC and XRDP viewer to connect on client.

-Below is a complete example of a GitHub README.md file that documents the project, including the Dockerfile, entrypoint script, usage instructions, and troubleshooting tips.

-⸻

 # Docker Development Environment with VNC, RDP, and SSH

 This repository provides a Docker-based development environment that is optimized for ARM64 (e.g. Mac M1).
 The container installs all required packages to build lpzrobots, creates a non-root user with VNC and RDP desktop access, and exposes SSH for terminal access.

+⸻

+Connect to docker container running Ubuntu image on Mac M4 arm64 with port forwarding for VNC and XRDP viewer to connect on client.

 > **Note:** This setup is intended for development use with tools such as VS Code, where you can mount your code via bind mounts and benefit from a consistent build environment.